 The 24-4 vote of confidence on Bishop Richard Malone’s leadership by a diocesan lay group is troubling on its surface.

 In Steve Brown’s WGRZ interview with the bishop which aired today, Malone gushes over the confidence of the people with whom he states he closely collaborates.
 Are we surprised at the vote?
-In my previous article about the Diocesan Pastoral Council, I highlighted one of my representatives who had no knowledge of the Movement to Restore Trust.
+In my previous article about the Diocesan Pastoral Council, I highlighted one representative who had no knowledge of the Movement to Restore Trust.
 This person had served for 10 years in this group.
-He voted.

 By definition, this is a highly skewed group, the DPC.
 So let’s do Steve Brown’s job for him and point out the obvious as we evaluate its makeup :